 Contract Manufacturing Layer

 This layer depicts vaccine and biological drug manufacturing facilities that have been identified that belong to contract manufactuing organizations (CMOs).
-These companies generally do not own vaccines themselves but rather provide development and manufacturing services to others.
+These companies typically do not own vaccines themselves but rather provide development and manufacturing services to others, although a number of companies both manufacture their own products and offer CMO services to others.
 Where known, the capacity of these facilities is indicated.
 Production lines with vessels over 2000 liters will typically (but not always) utilize 'traditional' manufacturing in stainless steel tanks.
 Many production lines of 2000 liters or less utilize single use bioreactors (in essence, very fancy plastic bags) that are replaced before each run.

 Not every facility is suitable for production of every vaccine.
 There are a very wide variety of candidate vaccines produced using a variety of techniques.
 But some of these techniques are similar and many facilities - especially CMOs - are built to be flexible.